ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/yt-troubleshooting.md

 **a)** Make sure you are using the latest [RVX Manager](https://github.com/inotia00/revanced-manager/releases/latest).

-**b)** Fully close the Manager and try again.
-(There is a common bug that this fixes.)

-**c)** Make sure you selected the suggested APK from storage.
+**b)** Make sure you selected the suggested APK from storage.
 Refer to steps 1 and 2 in the [YT guide](https://www.reddit.com/r/revancedextended/wiki/yt-guide/#wiki_1._downloading_vanced_microg.2C_rvx_manager.2C_.26amp.3B_yt_apk).

-**d)** If your device's language was set to a language that reads right-to-left when the failure occurred then set your device's language to English or any language that reads left-to-right.
+**c)** If your device's language was set to a language that reads right-to-left when the failure occurred then set your device's language to English or any language that reads left-to-right.
 Then fully close the Manager, and try again.

 * If it still doesn't work you can try searching the sub for your error.
 Alternatively, you can patch on a different device or use a different patching method.

 If you patch with the RVX Manager on a different device make sure to export the patched APK so that you can send it to the device you plan to install it on.
-To export the APK, tap the three dots in the upper right corner of the screen and then press "Export APK" as shown in [this image](https://imgur.com/a/JqmfzAj).
+To export the APK, tap the save icon when patching is completed as shown in [this image](https://imgur.com/a/FKD0okE).
 Then press "Save".

 If you want to patch on PC, follow the instructions for the desired method in the [GitHub documentation](https://github.com/inotia00/revanced-documentation#revanced-extended-documentation).